chaos-genius/chaos_genius/README.md

 ## 🚦 Roadmap

 Our goal is to make Chaos Genius production ready for all organisations irrespective of their data infrasturcture, data sources and scale requirements.
 With that in mind we have created a [roadmap](https://docs.chaosgenius.io/docs/roadmap/) for Chaos Genius.
-If you see something missing or wish to make suggestions, please drop us a line on our community Slack or raise an issue.
+If you see something missing or wish to make suggestions, please drop us a line on our [Community Slack](https://join.slack.com/t/chaosgenius/shared_invite/zt-140042uac-rrm~xbx9o_aydi6PTmp_Mg) or raise an issue.

 ## 🐛 Contributing

 Want to contribute?
-Visit our Github repo and get started with:
+Get started with:

--   Try Chaos Genius and share your feedback.
+-   Show us some love - Give us a :star2:!

 -   Submit an issue.

 -   Share a part of the documentation that you find difficult to follow.

 -   [Translate our Readme](https://github.com/chaos-genius/chaos_genius/blob/main/README.md).

--   Show us some love - Give us a star!

 -   Create a pull request.
 Here's a [list of issues](https://github.com/chaos-genius/chaos_genius/issues) to start with.
 Please review our [contribution guidelines](https://github.com/chaos-genius/chaos_genius/blob/main/CONTRIBUTING.md) before opening a pull request.
 Thank you for contributing!

 ## Contributors ✨